KhaledMosaad/product-catalog-api/README.md

 A high-performance product catalog microservice with advanced search capabilities, caching, and dynamic filtering.

+You can find the full design document at [System Design Doc](./docs/System-Design-Document.md)

 ## Features

 - Full-text search with Elasticsearch